South China Sea clash raises fears of full-blown conflict – DW – 06/25/2024

 Tensions between China and the Philippines escalated rapidly following a violent clash last week between their sailors in the South China Sea (SCS).
 Videos published by the Philippine military showed Chinese Coast Guard personnel ramming and boarding Philippine naval boats and confiscating their weapons.

-Philippine officials claimed the Chinese boarders were armed with swords, spears and knives.
+Philippine officials claimed the Chinese borders were armed with swords, spears and knives.
 They said several Filipinos were injured in the incident, including one sailor who lost his thumb.

 While Manila described the Chinese as behaving like "pirates," Beijing justified its actions by claiming the Chinese side simply took "necessary measures" such as interceptions and boarding inspections to safeguard the country's sovereignty in a "professional and restrained" manner.